ashleytsmith/Brick-Breaker/README.md

 The aim of Brick Breaker also referred to as Breakout Ball is to destroy all the bricks in the level and keep the ball in play using the paddle.
 Hitting the bricks can trigger powerups, for example, increasing the size of the paddle.

-This project written in Java mainly utilising the awt and swing libraries. javax.swing.Timer evolves the game through time, java.awt.Rectangle is used to handle collision events and java.awt.Graphics is used to paint the graphics to the screen.
+This project written in Java mainly utilising the awt and swing libraries.
+A swing timer evolves the game through time, java.awt.Rectangle is used to handle collision events and java.awt.Graphics is used to paint the graphics to the screen.

-## How to run and edit using Visual Studio Code (reccommended to use an IDE for java development)
+## How to run and edit using Visual Studio Code (its reccommended to use an IDE for java development)

 Install Visual Studio Code:

 Download from the website and follow the steps in the graphical installer.
 Install the Java Development Kit.

-(Optional but recommended) Install the extensions pack which contains:
+(Optional but recommended) Install the extensions pack which contains amounst other things:

-•	Language support for Java by Redhat
+* Language support for Java by Redhat
-•	Intellicode.
+*	Intellicode

 Download the files to your computer: